Buying or building a new home

 New home pros

-One of the biggest advantages to buying a new home is that it may require less maintenance (if it is well-built) and can be more energy-efficient than an older home.
-More modern floor plans and more space are another common reason new homes are popular.
-As a result, new homes usually cost more per square foot than existing homes.
+One of the advantages of buying a new home is that it may require less maintenance (if it is well built) and can be more energy-efficient than an older home.
+More-modern floor plans and more space are another common reason new homes are popular.
+As a result, new homes usually cost more per square foot than similar existing homes nearby.

 There are cons, too